IgoRamli/serverless-demo/README.md

 - Run the command `gcloud builds submit --tag gcr.io/[YOUR_GCP_PROJECT_NAME]/frontend:latest`.
 - Go to folder `/src/backend`.
 - Run the command `gcloud builds submit --tag gcr.io/[YOUR_GCP_PROJECT_NAME]/backend:latest`.
+- Go to folder `/src/loadgen`.
+- Run the command `gcloud builds submit --tag gcr.io/[YOUR_GCP_PROJECT_NAME]/loadgen:latest`.

 ### Step 7: Build using Terraform

 The remaining components (Pub/Sub, Cloud Functions, Service Accounts, GKE, Cloud Storage) will be created using Terraform.
 For details on this components, and how you can deploy it separately, refer to their respective docs.
 Keep in mind though, that you will need to sort out the component's dependency yourself.
-This means identifying which components should be deployed before which.
+This means identifying which components should be deployed before which, and adjusting each component's variables for your own configuration (e.g. Changing the project name, GCD bucket name, etc. yourself).

 - Ensure that you have Terraform installed in your local machine by running `terraform version`.
 If your machine does not have Terraform installed, you can install it [here](https://learn.hashicorp.com/tutorials/terraform/install-cli).
 - Go to `/terraform/microservices` and run `terraform init` on the command line.
 - Run `terraform apply`.
 - Fill out your GCP project name, AutoML model ID created on step 4, and Stripe API Token created on step 3 when prompted.
+If there are variables that you not have or do not wish to use, you can input random values for them.
-- Type `yes` when prompted, and wait until Terraform finish createing the remaining components.
+- Type `yes` when prompted, and wait until Terraform finish creating the remaining components.
 This may take 5-10 minutes.

 ### Step 10: Add your Kubernetes Load Balancer to authorized domain list

-Firebase Authentication restricts it's service to specific addresses only.
-In order to let you front end module use Firebase Authentication, you need to add it's IP address to authorized domain list.
+Firebase Authentication restricts its service to specific addresses only.
+In order to let your front end module use Firebase Authentication, you need to add it's IP address to authorized domain list.

 - Go to [Kubernetes Engine Service & Ingress](https://console.cloud.google.com/kubernetes/discovery).
 - Copy the front end's LoadBalancer endpoint.